 If you don’t have a ‘British Citizen’ passport, but hold a different type of British nationality (eg BN(O), British Overseas Citizen, British Protected Person or British Subject), check visa requirements with the Turkish Consulate General before you travel.
 These types of passport are classed as ‘UK Special Passports’ in the Turkish e-Visa system.
 You’ll need to apply for a visa from the Turkish Consulate General before you travel.

 Make sure your passport has a blank page for the visa stamp.
 If it doesn’t, the Turkish authorities will issue an ‘Entry-Exit form’ and put your entry-exit stamp on there.
 You should carry this form with you in Turkey and present it to the border officers when you leave.

 If you’re entering Turkey via a land border crossing, make sure your passport has a dated entry stamp before you leave the border crossing area.

-Your passport should be valid for a minimum period of 6 months from the date of entry into Turkey and have at least 3 months validity from the date you leave Turkey.
+- valid for a minimum of 6 months from the date of entry into Turkey

 Travelling with children